Working with Presets¶

 List available presets:

-fairseq2 lm instruction_finetune --list-presets
+fairseq2 lm instruction_finetune --list-preset-configs

 Use a preset:

-fairseq2 lm instruction_finetune $OUTPUT_DIR --preset base_10h
+fairseq2 lm instruction_finetune $OUTPUT_DIR --preset llama3_1_instruct

 The preset will set default values for all configuration parameters.